oracle/graal/docs/reference-manual/native-image/guides/build-static-and-mostly-static-executable.md

 ```

 This produces a native executable that statically links all involved libraries (including JDK shared libraries) except for `libc`.
 This includes `zlib`.
 Also, depending on the user's code, it may link `libstdc+` and `libgcc`.
-One way to check what dynamic libraries your application depends on is to run `ldd` with the native executable, for example, `ldd helloworld`.
+One way to check what dynamic libraries your application depends on is to run `ldd` with the native executable, for example, `ldd envmap`.

 ### Frequently Asked Questions